grindsa/dkb-robo/README.md

 - get standing orders (Dauerauftrag)
 - get information about credit limits and exemption orders (Freistellungsauftrag)

-Starting from version 0.9 dkb-robo can handle the 2nd factor DKB introduced to fullfill the [PSD2 obligations](https://en.wikipedia.org/wiki/Payment_Services_Directive).
-Starting from Septemter 2019 logins must be confirmed by either
+Starting from version 0.9 dkb-robo can handle the 2nd factor DKB introduced to fulfill the [PSD2 obligations](https://en.wikipedia.org/wiki/Payment_Services_Directive).
+Starting from September 2019 logins must be confirmed by either

 - DKB app
 - Insertion of a TAN created by either ChipTan method or TAN2Go app

 The introduction of a 2nd factor does limit the usage of dkb-robo for automation purposes.
-DKB is unfortuately ~~not willing/ not able~~ not allowed to open their PSD2-API for non-Fintechs.
-I disccues this with them for weeks but some point they stopped responding to my emails.
+DKB is unfortunately ~~not willing/ not able~~ not allowed to open their PSD2-API for non-Fintechs.
+I discussed this with them for weeks at some point they stopped responding to my emails so I gave up.

 ## Getting Started